Kong/docs.konghq.com/app/_src/gateway/kong-manager/auth/oidc/mapping.md

   * Set to `true` to disable automatic token creation for admins
   * Set to `false` to enable automatic token creation for admins

+* The `admin_auto_create` boolean enables or disables admin auto-creation with OpenID Connect.
+The default is `true`.
+  * Set to `true` to enable automatic admin creation
+  * Set to `false` to disable automatic admin creation

 ### Set up mapping